putreaux/voxceleb-trainer-rhythmic/README.md

 This repository uses a modification of the VoxCeleb-trainer implementation which can be found in https://github.com/clovaai/voxceleb_trainer.

 Training the model works exactly as described below in the description of the original VoxCeleb dataset.
-The rhythmic features are extracted after loading the .wav files and the code is largely based on the work by Mariem Bouafif.
+The rhythmic features are extracted after loading the .wav files and the code is largely based on the work by Mariem Boyafif.

 # Preparations